 From video games to professional 3D work, a graphics card is an essential piece of kit for those who want to push their computers to the next level of graphics rendering.
 Unfortunately, as is usually the case with adding extra hardware to a computer, graphics cards come with their own sets of problems and issues.
-If your graphics card is not working, it can be frustrating, especially for those who aren’t experienced with graphics cards and how to diagnose errors.
+If your graphics card is not working, it can be frustrating, especially for those who aren’t experienced with graphics cards and don’t know how to diagnose errors.